kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

+**What if the scheduler restarts while the DRA plugin is waiting for the device(s) to be bound?**

+The scheduler's restart should not pose an issue, as the decision to wait is based on the Conditions of the ResourceClaim.
+After a scheduler restart, if the device attachment is not yet complete, the scheduler will wait again at PreBind.
+If the attachment is complete, it will pass through PreBind.

+**Pods which are not bound yet (in api-server) and not unschedulable (in api-server) are not visible by cluster autoscaler, so there is a risk that the node will be turned down.**

+Regarding collaboration with the Cluster Autoscaler, using node nomination can address the issue.
+This issue needs to be resolved before the beta is released.

+**The in-flight events cache may grow too large when waiting in PreBind.**

+To address the PreBind concern, the solution is to modify the scheduling framework to flush the in-flight events cache before PreBind.
+This prevents issues in the scheduling queue caused by keeping pods at PreBind for an extended period.
+This issue will be addressed separately as outlined in kubernetes/kubernetes#129967.
+This issue needs to be resolved before the beta is released.

 ## Design Details

 ### DRA Scheduler Plugin Design Overview